Veektaw/Final-Blog-Project/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used
+- Alt School Africa
-- Alt School Africa, Caleb Emelike
+- Caleb Emelike

 ## 📝 License